0Anshu1/Operating-System_Project/README.md

 ### Overview
 This project involves customizing the xv6 operating system by adding new system calls.
 It demonstrates extending the functionality of a Unix-based OS kernel.

+---

+## Project2: File Handling

+### Overview
+This project involves applying various concurrent operations on the files.